sircam191/WP_FineCalc_V2.7/README.md

 For more information on the FiveM server that this program is made for check out the [website](https://www.thewackpackrp.com/) or [Discord server](https://discord.me/thewackpack).

+A new version has been made from the ground up with a full UI in C#.
+It can be found [here](https://github.com/sircam191/WPFineCalcV5).

 ## Installation

 To run the program use the ``FineCalcV3.0.exe`` in the ``wp_FineCalc_v3.0.zip`` file.